ssalmutairi/s3-downloader/README.md

 # SECRET_ACCESS_KEY = ''

 # install packages
 npm install

 # run the the generate.js this will connect to s3
 # and get all resources from the bucket defined
-# in .env then generate links.json contains array of object that contain file details (path,signedurl)
+# in .env then generate links.json contains array of object
+# that contain file details (path,signedUrl)

 node generate.js

-# after is completed you can run app.js which will start download all files
+# after is completed you can run app.js which will start download
-# also can resume in case the code stop.
+# all files also can resume in case the code stop.

 node app.js &

 # the & helps to run the app in background
-# all recources will be in downloads folder
+# all resources will be written in ./downloads folder

 ```